Fees and Deposit Limits6.0/10

 The Polaris Portfolios Robo Advisor supports both taxable and non-taxable accounts.
 The service is good for individual and joint accounts including IRAs.

-The system is designed to sustain long-term outperformance (their words, not ours) by utilizing what the company calls Strategy Performance, which puts a bit more emphasis on better returns.
+The system is designed to sustain long-term outperformance (their word, not ours) by utilizing what the company calls Strategy Performance, which puts a bit more emphasis on better returns.

 The system utilizes large-cap strategies (investments in U.S. companies with a market capitalization of $7.5 billion), mid-cap strategies (investments in U.S. companies with a market capitalization between $1.5 and $7.5 billion), and small cap strategies (investments in companies with a capitalization between $250 million and $1.5 billion) along with values based investments in stocks.